akrdesign/website-collections/README.md

 # website-collections
-Here you fund lost of website's made by me for just enjoying fun you can also explore website's and learn something if it's helpful.
+Here you will found lost of websites that I have made for learning.
+You can also explore website's and learn something if it's helpful.
 Enjoy 😍